45 Days to “Read the Gospel Challenge”. The Gospel of Luke Chapter Two: The Birth of Jesus Christ

 48And when they saw him, they were amazed: and his mother said unto him, Son, why hast thou thus dealt with us? behold, thy father and I have sought thee sorrowing.

-49And he said unto them, How is it that ye sought me? wist ye not that I must be about my Father’s business?
+49And he said unto them, How is it that you sought me?
+Will you not that I must be about my Father’s business?

-50And they understood not the saying which he spake unto them.
+50And they understood not the saying which he spoke unto them.

 51And he went down with them, and came to Nazareth, and was subject unto them: but his mother kept all these sayings in her heart.